 The schedule for the conference has been published recently, and a number of our talk proposals have been accepted, so we will present on the following topics:

-- Our engineers Antoine Ténart and Quentin Schulz will be giving a talk about Building a Boards Farm: Continuous Integration and Remote Control, in which they will describe the work they have done at Free Electrons to build an automated test environment for ARM platforms, and how it is used for KernelCI.org contribution, and for remote development.
+- Our engineers Antoine Ténart and Quentin Schulz will be giving a talk about Building a Boards Farm: Continuous Integration and Remote Control, in which they will describe the work they have done at Bootlin to build an automated test environment for ARM platforms, and how it is used for KernelCI.org contribution, and for remote development.

 - Maxime Ripard, co-maintainer of the Allwinner processor support in the Linux kernel, will discuss how he added Support for the Camera Interface on the C.H.I.P platform.
 This talk will walk through the v4l2 stack, the architecture of a v4l2 driver and the interaction between the SoC driver and its camera’s.